Leptodermic corrections to the TOV equations and nuclear astrophysics within the effective surface approximation: INTRODUCTION

 \section{INTRODUCTION}

-The macroscopic effective-surface approach (ESA) \cite{wilets,strtyap,tyapin,strmagbr,strmagden,MS09,BM13,BM15} taking into account the gradient terms of the energy density was applied \cite{MS24} for the neutron stars.
-Following the works of Tolman, Oppenheimer, and Volkoff (TOV) \cite{RT39,OV39} we consider the neutron star (NS) as a liquid drop at equilibrium under the gravitational, and other realistic forces; see also the Tolman and Rowlinson books \cite{RT87,RW82}.
-As shown in Ref.~\cite{RT87}, the TOV equations were derived \cite{OV39} from the equations of the General Relativistic Theory (GRT) assuming the spherical symmetry and the macroscopic approximation to the energy-momentum tensor.
-The expression for the energy-momentum tensor was essentially used in the TOV derivations for a macroscopic system as the perfect liquid drop \cite{LLv2,LLv6}.
-Many applications in terms of the Schwarzschild metric solutions in the spherical case can be found in Refs. \cite{LLv2,WF88,CB97,SH06,Ko08,FCPG13,AB14,BC15,LH19,SBL23}.
+The macroscopic effective-surface approach (ESA) \cite{wilets,strtyap,tyapin,strmagbr,strmagden,MS09,BM13,BM15} taking into account the gradient terms of the energy density was applied \cite{MM24} for the neutron stars.
+Following the works of Tolman, Oppenheimer, and Volkoff (TOV) \cite{RT39,OV39} we consider the neutron star (NS) as a finite, dense and perfect liquid drop at equilibrium under the gravitational, and other realistic forces; see also the Tolman book \cite{RT87} (chapt.
+7, sect.
+96).
+As shown in Ref.~\cite{RT87}, the TOV equations were derived \cite{OV39} from the equations of the General Relativistic Theory (GRT) assuming the spherical symmetry and the macroscopic approximation for the energy-momentum tensor.
+The expression for the energy-momentum tensor was essentially used in the TOV derivations for a macroscopic system as the perfect liquid drop (see Refs.~\cite{LLv2} (chapts.
+11 and 12), \cite{LLv6} (chapt.~1, sects.~1-3; chapt.~7, sect.~61; chapt.~15, sect.~133) and Rowlinson-Widow \cite{RW82} (chapt.~1).
+Many applications of the TOV result in terms of the Schwarzschild metric solutions, Ref.~\cite{KS16}, for spherically symmetric NSs can be found in Refs. \cite{LLv2,WF88,CB97,ST04,SH06,HPY07,Ko08,PFCPS13,AB14,BC15,LH19,SBL23} (sect.~9 in Ref.~\cite{ST04} and sect.~3 in Ref.~\cite{HPY07}).
 For the basic relations of the nuclear and neutron liquid-drop models to NS properties we should also mention a pioneer work \cite{BBP71} done by Baym, Bethe, and Pethick.
-They discussed the liquid matter drop with the leptodermic property having a sharp decrease of the particle number density in a relatively small edge region considered as its surface.
-See also Refs.~\cite{LLv2,RT87,OV39,SBL23,LP01,HP01PRL,HP01PRC,PH00Poland,ABCG09,PFCPS13,FCPG13,FG23,DFG23,HPY07,LH19,ST04} for the description of the finite NS dense matter systems in terms of the leptodermic approximation, $a/R \ll 1$, where $a$ is the crust thickness, and $R$ is the mean curvature radius of the ES.
+They discussed the liquid matter drop with the leptodermic property having a sharp decrease of the particle number density $\rho$ in a relatively small edge region considered as its surface.
+Notice, in the TOV derivations, the authors assumed that the outer and inner Schwarzschild metrics have to be matched at a definite NS radius that looks meaningful for a leptodermic behavior of the density $\rho$.
+For a good hint to the nuclear astrophysics; see also, e.g., Refs.~\cite{LP01,HP01PRL,HP01PRC,PH00Poland,CH08,ABCG09,FCPG13,LH19,FG23,DFG23,LJ23,Pe23,Pe24,XV24}.
 Clear specific definitions and complete updated results for the energy density with density gradient (surface) terms and for equations of the infinite matter state with many inter-particle forces in the non-relativistic and relativistic cases can be found in the recent review Ref.~\cite{SBL23}.

 Using the step-function for the particle number density $\rho$, which is a constant inside and zero outside of the system, in line of the Schwarzschild derivations \cite{KS16}, Tolman obtained \cite{RT87} the explicit analytical solutions for the pressure.
 They were found in terms of the Schwarzschild metric coefficients for the spherical system symmetry, and the macroscopic energy-momentum tensor for the perfect liquid drop.
 Analytical expressions for the pressure in terms of the simple one-dimensional integrals can be obtained also for the leptodermic particle-number density $\rho$, e.g., as shown in Fig.~\ref{fig1}.